 When the tsunami hit, the majority of the population in the villages located around Cibom managed to escape to the high cliffs at Tanjung Layar.
 The trail from Cibom – Tanjung Layar stretches flat as far as 1.6 Km.
 With a leisurely walk, the path takes about 45 minutes.
 If run, residents can still escape to Tanjung Layar, as the waves roll down from Krakatau to the Ujung Kulon Peninsula in 35 minutes.

-Kal, in his book Het Schiereiland Djoengkoeloen (Semenananjung Ujung Kulon), published in 1910, found about 40 resident houses standing along the southern coastline of the Ujung Kulon Peninsula (Cibunar) and Peucang Island.
+Kal, in his book Het Schiereiland Djoengkoeloen (Semenananjung Ujung Kulon), published in 1910, found about 40 resident houses standing along the southern coastline of the Ujung Kulon Peninsula (Cibunar) and Peucang Island, which means include Cibom area.
 These two small villages were probably established around 1896 after the eruption of Krakatoa.
-The local government relocated them and the villages that were also likely to stand in Tanjung Telereng, Cigenter, Cibandowo, and Cikarang.
+The local government relocated them and the villages that were also likely to stand in Tanjung Telereng, Cigenter, Cibandowo, and Cikarang, before established Ujung Kulon as national Park.
 The reason is tiger plague.
 Although, for the Peucang Island Village this reason is irrelevant because there are no tigers on the island.

-Experts say along the coastline south of the Ujung Kulon Peninsula is a new forest that grew after the tsunami hit.
-Along the Cibom – Krakatau route it is now lush by rattan (Daemonorops melanochaetes), kiara (Ficus hirta), sea waru (Hibiscus tiliaeus), salam (Eugenia polyantha) butun (Baringtonia asiatica), sea pandan (Pandanus tectoralis) and other tropical plants.
+Experts say along the coastline south of the Ujung Kulon Peninsula, include along Cibom – Tanjung Layar route is a new forest that grew after the tsunami hit.
+It is now lush by rattan (Daemonorops melanochaetes), kiara (Ficus hirta), sea waru (Hibiscus tiliaeus), salam (Eugenia polyantha) butun (Baringtonia asiatica), sea pandan (Pandanus tectoralis) and other tropical plants.